calebmsword/cpp-notes/value category.md

 ```

 (Trivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the left hand side of a copy assignment.)

+In C++ we should not think of lvalues as things that must appear on the left-hand side of an assignment; it only leads to confusion.

 <br>
 <br>